camoy/gym-kidney/gym_kidney/embeddings/README.md

 An atomic embedding that embeds the sum of the longest chains possible from all non-directed donors.

+## `CycleFixedEmbedding`

+An atomic embedding that embeds an estimate for the number of cycles of a certain length in the graph.
+It uses a fixed amount of samples to make an estimate.

+## `CycleVariableEmbedding`

+An atomic embedding that embeds an estimate for the number of cycles of a certain length in the graph.
+It uses a variable amount of samples to make an estimate.

 ## `DdEmbedding`

 An atomic embedding that embeds the number of directed donors.